Restricted permutations refined by number of crossings and nestings: Review of Elizalde and Pak's bijection

-The given property of the bijection $\Theta$ in Proposition \ref{prop:prop1} is really fundamental and allows us to define it directly without using Young tableaux and Dyck paths.
-So we have the following theorem. \begin{theorem} If $\sigma \in S_n(321)$ and $\pi=red(\sigma(1\ldots n-1))$, we have
+The given property of the bijection $\Theta$ in Proposition \ref{prop:prop1} is really fundamental and allows us to define it directly without passing to Young tableaux and Dyck paths.
+So we have the following theorem. \begin{theorem} If $\sigma \in S_n(321)$ and $\pi=red(\sigma(1\ldots n-1))$, then we have

 where $j-1$ is the number of matched excedance values less than $\sigma(n)$.
 To compute $\Theta^{-1}(\alpha)$ from a given permutation $\alpha\in S(132)$, we use the following relation

 where $k$ is the minimum of the non-excedance of $\alpha$ and $\beta^{(k,\alpha(k))}=\alpha$. \end{theorem} Notice that, the number of matched excedance values is obtained by applying the matching algorithm.
 Example: for $\sigma=4162735\in S_7(321)$, we summarize in table \ref{table:tab2} the computation of $\Theta(\sigma)$.